mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

   stats      Show stats about tweets in the database
 ```

-Start by running `semiphemeral configure`, which starts a local web server at http://127.0.0.1:8080/.
+Start by running `semiphemeral configure`, which starts a local web server at [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
 Load that website in a browser.

 You must supply Twitter API credentials here, which you can get by following [this guide](https://python-twitter.readthedocs.io/en/latest/getting_started.html).
-Basically, you need to login to https://developer.twitter.com/ and create a new "Twitter app" that only you will be using (when creating an app, you're welcome to use https://github.com/micahflee/semiphemeral as the website URL for your app).
+Basically, you need to login to [https://developer.twitter.com/](https://developer.twitter.com/) and create a new "Twitter app" that only you will be using (when creating an app, you're welcome to use [https://github.com/micahflee/semiphemeral](https://github.com/micahflee/semiphemeral) as the website URL for your app).

 From the settings page you also tell semiphemeral which tweets to exclude from deletion:

+{:refdef: style="text-align: center;"}
 ![Settings](https://raw.githubusercontent.com/micahflee/semiphemeral/master/img/settings.png)
+{: refdef}

 Once you have configured semiphemeral, fetch all of the tweets from your account by running `semiphemeral fetch`.
 (It may take a long time if you have a lot of tweets -- when semiphemeral hits a Twitter rate limit, it just waits the shortest amount of time allowed until it can continue fetching.)